buzzm/sqlitebson/README.md

     JSON these must all be represented as a string, requiring conversion, potentially introducing lossiness, and impairing native operations like `>` and `<=`.
- *  Performance.
-Moving binary BSON in and out of the database under some conditions is almost 10x faster than using native `jsonb` or `json` because it avoids to- and from-string and to-dictionary conversion.
  *  Roundtrip ability.
 BSON is binary spec, not a string.
 There is no whitespace, quoting rules, etc.  BSON that goes into Postgres comes out *exactly* the same way, each time, every time.